This page provides some technical information about Shareaholic for network administrators, server admins, and web hosts.

-Most Shareaholic API calls will be made to a host name of the form
+Most Shareaholic API calls are made in the form of:

-shareaholic.com/publisher_tools/api_key.json, where api_key is an alphanumeric string that is different for each web site owner.
-API calls are made on port 443 by default.
+Where api_key is an alphanumeric string that is unique for each Shareaholic Site Profile.
+API calls are made on port 443 (i.e. SSL/secure) by default.

 Part of how Shareaholic works involves the temporary display of images or details related to web content, such as the title, thumbnail and excerpt for the web page.
 Steve Bot is a web bot that scrapes the HTML of a web page to gather, cache and display this information.
 Your pages need to be visible and accessible to it.